Raj-Jan/CppBenchmark/README.md

 Usage:
 1. Copy file CppBenchmark.h to your project.
-2. #include it and invoke Benchmark or BenchmarkAuto functions.
+2. #include it and invoke Benchmark functions.
-3. (optional) Invoke print method on result.

 Methods uses console to print progression and results.